-Of course one of the most important things for preventing excessive intestinal permeability is to eat a Paleo diet that works for you (a la Your Personal Paleo Code).
+Of course one of the most important things for preventing excessive intestinal permeability is to eat a Paleo diet that works for you (a la Your Personal Paleo Code; The Paleo Cure in paperback).
 However, there are definitely other nutritional components that can help, quercetin being one of them!

 Mast Cells = Leaky Gut?

 Researchers have discovered that mast cells play a part in developing leaky gut.
 While it’s been known for a long time that severe physical stress (i.e. trauma or surgery) causes intestinal permeability, newer research has shown that chronic stress also has this effect.
 (1) Interestingly, researchers determined that it is the mast cells in the intestine that are responsible for the increase intestinal permeability in these stressful situations.
 (2)

 You may have heard of mast cells before as the cells responsible for allergy symptoms like congestion, runny nose, etc. This is because when mast cells “degranulate” or become “unstabilized”, they release histamine, the chemical that causes allergy symptoms.
 But you have mast cells in your gut, too and when they “degranulate” or become “unstabilized” there, they cause leaky gut.

 Quercetin for Leaky Gut